Go to the Students section

 Information on types of fraud and advice on avoiding becoming a victim of fraud can be found in the

 How to pay for your tuition fees and accommodation

-Applicants who want to make any additional payments can make a payment using the other methods mentioned on this page.
+Applicants who want to make any additional payments can make a payment using options 4 or 5 on this page.